 Segment your lists

 You will be able to target readers much better as you’re sending them information about things that they’re interested in.
 It has been highlighted that segmented emails get up to 14.64% more open rates and up to 59.99% more clicks.
-The more people are opening your email, the more sales you will generate.
+The more people are opening your email, the more sales you will generate, the fewer people are opening your email, the more likely you will question why your email marketing isn't working.

 Email ROI is a clear indication of how many people are receiving your emails.
 Out of every marketing technique, it’s clear to see that email marketing has the highest ROI.
 Therefore, you should pay close attention to email deliverability rates.